grol-io/grol/README.md

 - [x] Identifiers are letter followed by alphanum*

-- [x] map of interface correctly equals the actual underlying types, no need for custom hashing
+- [x] map of interface correctly equals the actual underlying types, no need for custom hashing -> implies death to pointers (need non pointer receiver and use plain objects and not references)

 - [ ] unicode